Installing optimap¶

 General utility functions.

-See the tutorials listed below for an introduction to the main features of optimap and the API reference for a complete list of functions and classes.
+See the tutorials listed below for a comprehensive introduction to optimap’s main features.
+For a complete reference of all available functions and classes, consult the 📚 API documentation.

 Using optimap¶